SaaS / PaaS / IaaS . . . but what are we talking about?

 Identify an exit route from SaaS

-The purchase of SaaS services is usually temporary in nature.
+The purchase of SaaS services is usually temporary.
 What do I do when my subscription is about to expire?
 When and what action should be taken?
 How can I stop using the service and switch to another system?
 What if the implementation of the new system is postponed?
 How not to lose data during migration to a new system?

 SaaS implementation is a challenge